varaprasad-pakalapati/ms-library-management/README.md

 ### Below are the assumptions to create the REST service:
  - Receptionist (user) should be able to add new books
  - User should be able to search and find the books
- - User should be able to add Member to the library
+ - User should be able to add member to the library
  - User should be able to get member details (single or all)
  - User should be able to rent a book to a member